skip to Main Content

 • Subjects to the purchase, and dates that those subjects will be removed

-The standard agreement is used for most residential sales in British Columbia, however, an altered or different document may be used in its place.
-For example, in the sale of a home that is not built yet a pre-sale contract is likely to be used by a developer.
+Most residential sales in British Columbia use the standard agreement, but you can use an altered or different document instead.
+For instance, a developer will likely use a standard pre-sale contract in the sale of a home that isn’t built yet.
 For new-build custom houses, builders will use a construction contract.
 These agreements differ from the standard purchase and sale agreement because the purchase itself is quite different from that of a standard residential home sale.
 Rather than making a promise to transfer the land title to the purchaser, a builder is making a promise to construct a house on a specific plot.
-With a presale contract, a developer is usually promising the other party the right to purchase a unit at a certain price when their development is completed.
+Usually, a developer promises the other party the right to purchase a unit at a certain price upon completion of their development in a presale contract.

 Responsibilities After Signing

-After signing, the responsibilities of the parties will be dictated by the terms of the agreement.
-It is not uncommon for offers on property to have subjects- things the buyer stipulates must be done before the completion date.
+Once signed, the terms of the agreement dictate the responsibilities of the parties.
+Offers on property often have subjects – stipulations from the buyer that the seller must fulfil before the completion date.
 This can include a professional inspection of the house, carrying out specific repairs to the house, or even the removal of fixtures such as a hot tub.
-However, as soon as the offer is accepted in writing, the contract becomes legally binding, meaning both the buyer and the seller have legal obligations to one another.
-This means, for offers including subjects, that the buyer has promised to purchase the property so long as the subjects are met by the closing date.
-If the subjects are not met, the buyer is allowed to walk away from the contract.
+As soon as the seller accepts the offer in writing, the contract becomes legally binding.
+This means both the buyer and the seller owe legal obligations to each other.
+For offers that include subjects, the buyer promises to purchase the property as long as the subjects are met by the closing date.
+If the subjects are not met, the contract allows the buyer to walk away.

 After signing but before the completion date, the seller of the home is liable for damages to the property.
 However, at midnight on the completion date the buyer becomes legally responsible for the home, meaning they should purchase home insurance which begins on the closing date rather than the date they plan to move in.